djaysan/RG35xxH-Stock-Mod-Os-SSH-Syncthing/README.md

 You may want to turn the lock screen timeout off in your device settings to avoid any interuption (at least for the initial sync)

 Enjoy!

-**oh wait it's not over!** Now we need to configure Retroarch to set the saves and states to their respective core folders and move everything to the **Roms** Partition to make it easier to manage coming soon...
+**oh wait it's not over!**
+Now we need to configure Retroarch to set the saves and states to their respective core folders and move everything to the **Roms** Partition to make it easier to manage

+this part is coming soon...

 All Credits where due!